FrontenderMagazine/why-contenteditable-is-terrible/eng.md

 Second, I’ll show that ContentEditable fails all 3 axioms.

-Third, we’ll talk about how new browser features and libraries try to address these issues, and how we handle them in the Medium editor.</section><section name="920f" score="2.5
+Third, we’ll talk about how new browser features and libraries try to address these issues, and how we handle them in the Medium editor.
-">

 DOM space is the set of all web pages that you can express in HTML.
 All pages can be represented as a tree of elements, with text nodes as the leaves of those